 The Treason Clause was largely derived from English and colonial definitions of the crime.
 English law had long defined treason in a fashion similar to what became the Constitutional Treason Clause.
-He Statute of Edward III defining treason reads in relevant part, IIf a Man do levy War against our Lord the King in his Realm, or be adherent to the King's Enemies in his Realm, giving them Aid and Comfort in the Realm, or elsewhere . . . ought to be Judged Treason.
+Man do levy War against our Lord the King in his Realm, or be adherent to the King's Enemies in his Realm, giving them Aid and Comfort in the Realm, or elsewhere . . . ought to be Judged Treason.
+The Treason Clause was largely derived from English and constitutions in a fashion similar to what became the Constitutional Treason reads in the Realm, or elsewhere . . . ought to be Judged Treason.